-Currently open for workshops and presentations, Loyal Hope will cater for weddings and cocktail events in early 2019.
+Loyal Hope will cater for weddings, cocktail events, workshops and presentations in early 2019.
 As a private event space each hire will have exclusive use of the venue.

 The Loyal Hope of the Valley Lodge was constructed in 1923 for the Queensland branch of the Manchester Unity Independent Order of Oddfellows Friendly Society.